 These guns were noteworthy as having "neither long barrel life nor particularly high accuracy" - John Campbell.
 This was blamed on the use of projectiles with a too-short parallel section which led to poor centering at the muzzle.

-The original Mark XVI had an A tube, jacket from muzzle to removable breech ring and used a down-sliding breech block which was manually operated but opened semi-automatically.
+The original Mark XVI had an A tube, jacket from muzzle to removable breech ring and used a down-sliding breech block.
+Guns could be operated in either Quick Firing (QF) or Semi-Automatic (SA) mode.
+In QF mode, the breech was manually opened after firing by moving a lever which also ejected the spent casing.
+In SA mode, the breech would open automatically after firing and eject the spent casing.
+During loading, the breech mechanism would partially close when the cartridge case rim hit the ejectors and then fully close when the loading tray was raised.
 The Mark XVI* was the most produced version and differed by having the A tube replaced by an autofretted loose barrel with a sealing collar at the front of the jacket.
 Worn-out Mark XVI guns when repaired were converted to the Mark XVI* standard.

 The Mark XVII was designed for some "County" class cruisers with the intention of replacing two of their single 4"/45 (10.2 cm) Mark V mountings with twin mountings without exceeding the Treaty weight limits.
 This hair-splitting exercise was described as "ridiculous punctiliousness" by John Campbell.
 Twelve guns were manufactured, all of which were later converted back to the Mark XVI standard.
 The Mark XVIII was the original designation for an improved version of the Mark XVI but this was redesignated as the Mark XVI* before being accepted into service.
 The Mark XXI was a lighter version built to revised design rules with an autofretted monobloc barrel and removable breech ring.